TryGhost/docs/content/concepts/governance.md

 When we believe a core contributor would make a great ambassador for Ghost and feel able to trust them to make good decisions about its future - that's generally when we'll ask them to become a member of the formal Core Team.

 Core Team members are granted commit rights to Ghost projects, access to the Ghost Foundation private Slack, and occasionally join our international team retreats.

+## Community Guidelines

+All participation in the Ghost community is subject to our incredibly straightforward [code of conduct](http://ghost.org/conduct) and wider [community guidelines](https://forum.ghost.org/t/faq-guidelines/5).

+The vast majority of the Ghost community is incredible, and we work hard to make sure it stays that way.
+We always welcome people who are friendly and participate constructively, but we outright ban anyone who is behaving in a poisonous manner.

 ## Ghost Trademark